 Truly, is nothing sacred?
 If you’ve been grabbing the same vinegar off the shelf for years, not giving it a second thought, it’s time to do a little label reading.
-One would think that a product with the words “apple cider” on the label would be made from…apple cider, right?
-Depending on your brand, it may now be ‘apple cider flavored‘ vinegar.
-Ditto for what you thought was white wine vinegar.
+Surely a product with the words “apple cider” on the label would be made from…apple cider, right?
+Think again.
+Depending on your brand, that jug may contain ‘apple cider flavored‘ vinegar.

 What’s in your vinegar?

-Heinz doesn’t address the ‘apple cider flavored’ option on its site, but here’s what they have to say about the clear stuff that used to be white wine vinegar:
+Heinz doesn’t address the ‘apple cider flavored’ option on its site, but here’s what they have to say about their clear distilled vinegar:

 Heinz® Distilled White Vinegar is made from sun-ripened grain and crystal clear water.

-Heinz now addresses this on their FAQ page:
+Heinz now addresses this issue on their FAQ page:

 From what I’ve seen, the smaller glass containers are the true product, while the gallon size jugs are the “flavored” versions.
-If you’re a home canner, odds are good that you’re reaching for the more economical jug without giving it a second thought.
+If you’re a home canner planning on pickling, odds are good that you’re reaching for the more economical jug of vinegar without giving it a second thought.